-The Women's Investment Research Education Program (WIRE) is a new diversity initiative for our fund focused on supporting minorities in finance and encouraging diversity in the field.
+The Diversity In Fixed Income Program (DIFI) is a new diversity initiative for our fund focused on supporting minorities in finance and encouraging diversity in the field.
 It is open to freshmen and sophomore women and other minorities.
 The program is separate from our Analyst Program and participants must reapply to the Analyst Program.

-The WIRE Program runs each fall semester.
+The DIFI Program runs each fall semester.
 Applications typically open in late-August or early-September and are due in mid-September.
-Applications will be posted on this page when available.
+Applications will be posted on the Apply page when available.

 MFIF recruits new applicants twice a year; once at the end of each semester.
-We also offer a diversity initiative program known as the Women's Investment Research Education Program (WIRE) which is a small program focused on aiding women in the finance world.
-Many WIRE participants later go on to join MFIF itself, but it is not a requirement.
+We also offer a diversity initiative program known as the Diversity In Fixed Income Program (DIFI) which is a small program focused on promoting diversity students in the finance world.
+Many DIFI participants later go on to join MFIF itself, but it is not a requirement.

 The Analyst Program is open to all UMass Amherst students, including non-business majors.
 We typically welcome 3-5 new junior analysts each semester.
-Freshmen and sophomores are preferred, however, juniors are still encouraged to apply.
+The Analyst Program is only open to Freshmen and Sophomore applicants.

 The Analyst Program is a rigorous process throughout the semester and collegiate careers.
 Accepted students enter as junior analysts, joining our tri-weekly lessons and discussions and learning credit analysis.
 Junior analysts also research and pitch 3 credit investments per semester with help from their senior analysts.
 Each analyst is divided into our 5 coverage sectors from which they pitch a bond.